 Kerry Tuttle has led Leadership Hendricks County since June 2017.
 Before joining Leadership Hendricks County, Tuttle served as the Executive Director of the Avon Education Foundation, worked in development for The Indianapolis Zoo, and was the Executive Director for Prevent Child Abuse Hendricks County.
 She graduated from Indiana University with a degree in history and political science.
-Kerry and her husband, Jason, live in Avon with their daughter Lexi, a sophomore at Avon High School.
-Tuttle is a 2015 graduate of Leadership Hendricks County, serves on the Avon Education Foundation Board of Directors, and is a member of the Kiwanis Club of Avon.
+Kerry and her husband, Jason, live in Avon with their daughter Lexi, a junior at Avon High School.
+Tuttle is a 2015 graduate of Leadership Hendricks County, served on the Avon Education Foundation Board of Directors, and is a member of the Kiwanis Club of Avon.

 AnnaMarie Fallon, Program Administrator